What mechanical breakdown insurance can cover, and where the detail really matters.

 What is not covered matters just as much as what is covered.

-See the high-priority exclusions MyMBI visitors care about, including wear items, consumables, and policy-limited components.
+See the exclusions people ask about most, including wear items, consumables, and policy-limited components.